Chakradhar-Jeereddy/docker/README.md

 FROM run:v1
 CMD ["nginx","-g","daemon off"]

-Instruction in CMD should run the container infinite time.
+- Instruction in CMD should run the container infinite time.
 THe command we are giving inside CMD should run in foreground, then we should take it into background.

-CMD -> Instruction used to start the container
+- CMD -> Instruction used to start the container
-RUN -> these instructions executes at the time of image building CMD - these instructions executes at the time of container startup TO check if process is running in container use docker top container_id docker exec container_id curl -I http://localhost docker logs container_id
+- RUN -> these instructions executes at the time of image building
+- CMD - these instructions executes at the time of container startup
+- TO check if process is running in container use docker top container_id docker exec container_id curl -I http://localhost docker logs container_id

-Image can have multiple run instructions
+***Note:*** Image can have multiple run instructions
-CMD should be only one. if you give multiple CMD only last one is considered.
+           - CMD should be only one. if you give multiple CMD only last one is considered.

 LABELS
 ===